JLZ22/Git-Tutorial-for-New-Users/README.md

 # Git-Tutorial-for-New-Users

+DISCLAIMER: This tutorial only covers using git at an introductory level.
+It is not meant to replace documentation.<br>

 This is a repository.
 A repository is essentially a collection of files and folders.
 Github stores these repositories on their servers.
 To get the repository on to your machine, <br>

 - click on the green button that says code and copy the link.<br>